Heisenberg-x1/Beautiful-Soup/README.md

-# Beautiful-Soup
+# Web Scraping With Python

-- Web scraping with Python's beautiful soup
+- Check back some other time for more bricks :)